sean2442/jquery.formslider/docs/EXTENDING.md

 ##### configWithDataFrom(element)
 Iterate through @config keys and merge with config if element has "data-#{key}".

-Returns new instance from @config, so @config is untouched
+Returns cloned instance from @config, so @config is untouched

 ## Example implementation
 ### Example plugin